Excellence in Education, Equipped for Life

 We celebrate diversity in the culture, beliefs, gifts and contributions of each pupil and see them as an asset to the life of our school.
 We provide opportunities for children to learn about different beliefs and how to develop acceptance and respect for others.
 Diversity and examples of differing worldviews are used to practically equip children how to interact with and positively contribute to their local and global community.

 Overall our faith ethos only impacts our curriculum in terms of delivery.
-Key Christian values such as respect, integrity, compassion, honesty, service, forgiveness, manners, putting others first, giving your best and perseverance are of high priority; teachers not only encourage these values but model them – acknowledging that children are more likely to reflect the behaviour they see being modelled.
+Key Christian values such as respect, integrity and compassion are of high priority; teachers not only encourage these values but model them – acknowledging that children are more likely to reflect the behaviour they see being modelled.